Reference

 Comic (1969) 7.80 [D. Carl Reiner] 1970-01-01

 I thought the world of this when I first saw it, because I didn't know anything about Chaplin.
 A very sad, very moving film at times, but also hostile and mean.
 Some very witty, very funny segments, but Van Dyke is no Chaplin, or even Keaton, and the idea of substituting Van Dyke's graceless pratfalls for Chaplin's lyrical performances is a stretch.
 On re-watching in 2023, I give Van Dyke more credit for a simulation of silent film comedians, especially since the film does not really admire Billy Bright-- it's not self-serving.
 He is shown to be egotistical, self-serving, a philanderer, and a drunk.
-He ends up alone, watching reruns of his old films on television, with an incredibly moving expression on his faith, contemplating what was, what could have been, the mistakes, the failures-- all at once, with a mixture of sorrow and regret and fascination with how it all unfolded.
+He ends up alone, watching reruns of his old films on television, with an incredibly moving expression on his face, contemplating what was, what could have been, the mistakes, the failures-- all at once, with a mixture of sorrow and regret and fascination with how it all unfolded.
 Really, better than I had thought, because of that dark streak to it.
 Yet, filmed like a sitcom: all lights and wide apertures, with banal cinematography.
 As one reviewer summarized: worth watching once.
 Be it noted that in real life, Keaton embraced sound.
 [184]

 Cat on a Hot Tin Roof (1958) 7.80 [D. RICHARD BROOKS] 1970-01-01